 - Windows 10 version 1809

 The tool offers both a GUI and a command line option (PowerShell).

-There are multiple ways how to execute this tool on the command line.
+There are multiple ways to execute this tool on the command line.
 For an overview of all command line switches open (edit) the PowerShell file CtxOptimizerEngine.ps1.
-Here you find a number of examples.
+Here you find several examples.

 Below you see an example showing you how to execute Citrix Optimizer when using PowerShell.